4lbertoC/mirrordelivery/README.md

 a new canvas in which I draw the mirrored map, and then use this map with also mirrored coordinates.

-The game is tile-based, and everything is redrawn entirely at each cycle on the canvas (I preferred to save bytes for something else).
+The game is tile-based, but the map is drawn only once on level load on a dedicated canvas, to improve performance on mobile devices.

 #### Level Editor
-Each level of the game can be edited and shared.
+Each level of the game can be edited and shared by exporting and importing their JSON.
 Cusotm Levels are persisted to the local storage.

 #### Server
 I made a test with some server APIs to push your custom Levels on the cloud and